 - Skip count 3’s, 4’s, 6’s, 7’s, 8’s, and 9’s.
 This gets them ready for fluently multiplying and seeing patterns that develop with skip counting.
 These numbers aren’t in a standard for 2nd grade so it goes beyond what they need to know.

-Have you downloaded my FREE week of Google Slide Review?
+Have you downloaded your editable virtual math manipulative templates?
 Click here to get your activity!